cosiedzieje-app/api/readme.md

 	}
 ```
 Structure:
-- email: string, validated server-side, unique {email of the user being registred}
+- `email`: *string, validated server-side, unique* - email of the user being registred
-- password: string {unhashed password of the user being registered}
+- `password`: *string* - unhashed password of the user being registered

 Responds with [SomsiadStatus](#somsiadStatus)
 If user logs in correctly, it sets a private cookie which represents their id